 “I don’t know if I can say, but from what I think… because they haven’t really told me anything,” he said.
 “I don’t know what I can’t say either.
 I’m sure there will be another one after that.
 I can’t imagine this is the last… I feel like we’d know if this was.
 I don’t want it to end!”

-At the end of season 3 Hopper was apparently killed while the entrance to the Upside Down was closed, but the post titles scene referencing “The American” in a Russian jail kept hope alive for fans.
+At the end of season 3, David Harbour’s Chief Hopper was apparently killed after Joyce destroyed the key to the Upside Down, but the post titles scene referencing “The American” in a Russian jail kept hope alive for fans.

-On 14th February 2020, Netflix released a trailer for season 4 of Stranger Things that confirmed after much speculation that Chief Hopper was alive, and in a prison camp in Russia.
+On 14th February 2020 and after much speculation, Netflix released a trailer for season 4 of Stranger Things that confirmed Chief Hopper was alive, and in a prison camp in Russia.

 Netflix revealed: “He is imprisoned far from home in the snowy wasteland of Kamchatka, where he will face dangers both human…and other.
 Meanwhile, back in the states, a new horror is beginning to surface, something long buried, something that connects everything….”